🔁 Self-Referential Associations in Ruby on Rails

 A: It’s when a model has associations with other records of the same model (e.g., a user follows other users).

-Example:class User < ApplicationRecord belongs_to :mentor, class_name: 'User', optional: true has_one :mentee, class_name: 'User', foreign_key: 'mentor_id' end
+Example:class User < ApplicationRecord belongs_to :mentor, class_name: 'User', optional: true has_one :mentee, class_name: 'User', foreign_key: 'mentor_id' end - Q2: How do you prevent a model from referencing itself?

 A: Use a custom validation to compare IDs.

-Example:validate :cannot_reference_self def cannot_reference_self errors.add(:mentor_id, \"can't be yourself\") if mentor_id == id end
+Example:validate :cannot_reference_self def cannot_reference_self errors.add(:mentor_id, \"can't be yourself\") if mentor_id == id end - Q3: How do you model a one-to-many self-relation like manager → employees?

-A: Usebelongs_to
+A: Usebelongs_toandhas_manywithclass_nameandforeign_key.

-Example:class Employee < ApplicationRecord belongs_to :manager, class_name: 'Employee', optional: true has_many :subordinates, class_name: 'Employee', foreign_key: 'manager_id' end
+Example:class Employee < ApplicationRecord belongs_to :manager, class_name: 'Employee', optional: true has_many :subordinates, class_name: 'Employee', foreign_key: 'manager_id' end - Q4: How do you create a many-to-many self-association like followers?

 A: Use a join table with two foreign keys pointing to the same model.

-Example:# user.rb has_many :follower_relationships, class_name: 'Follow', foreign_key: 'followed_id' has_many :followers, through: :follower_relationships, source: :follower # follow.rb belongs_to :follower, class_name: 'User' belongs_to :followed, class_name: 'User'
+Example:# user.rb has_many :follower_relationships, class_name: 'Follow', foreign_key: 'followed_id' has_many :followers, through: :follower_relationships, source: :follower # follow.rb belongs_to :follower, class_name: 'User' belongs_to :followed, class_name: 'User' - Q5: How do you validate uniqueness in a self-join?

 A: Use a scoped uniqueness validation in the join model.

-- Q6: How do you eager load self-referential associations?
+Example:validates :follower_id, uniqueness: { scope: :followed_id } - Q6: How do you eager load self-referential associations?

-like any other association.
+A: Useincludeslike any other association.

-- Q7: Can you use nested attributes with self-referencing?
+Example:@users = User.includes(:mentor, :mentee) - Q7: Can you use nested attributes with self-referencing?

-A: Yes, withaccepts_nested_attributes_for
+A: Yes, withaccepts_nested_attributes_for.

-- Q8: How do you avoid circular reference issues?
+Example:has_one :mentee, class_name: 'User', foreign_key: 'mentor_id' accepts_nested_attributes_for :mentee - Q8: How do you avoid circular reference issues?

 A: Add custom validation logic.

-Example:def prevent_loop if mentee == self || mentor == self errors.add(:base, \"Cannot reference self\") end end
+Example:def prevent_loop if mentee == self || mentor == self errors.add(:base, \"Cannot reference self\") end end - Q9: What database constraint supports self-referencing?

 A: Use a foreign key referencing the same table.

-Migration Example:add_reference :employees, :manager, foreign_key: { to_table: :employees }
+Migration Example:add_reference :employees, :manager, foreign_key: { to_table: :employees } - Q10: What happens if you don’t use

-optional: true
+optional: true?

-presence by default, causing an error if no parent is assigned.
+A: Rails (v5+) validatesbelongs_topresence by default, causing an error if no parent is assigned.

 Fix:belongs_to :manager, class_name: 'Employee', optional: true